 If you later return to the login window and there are user sessions already open in the background, those users will have a check indicator next to the account name.

-If you have set the login options to show only a name and password field, there will be no visual indication that there are already open user sessions running in the background.
+If you have set the login options to show only a name and password field, there will be no visual indication that already open user sessions are running in the background.

 FileVault Unlock Screen

-If you have enabled encryption on your computer with FileVault, the Mac will not be able to read the encrypted system volume until the encryption key is unlocked by a FileVault-enabled user.
-The computer will actually startup to a hidden pre-boot volume that shows a FileVault unlock window that looks just like the login window with icons for the enabled users (even if you selected name and password to be shown at the login window).
+If you have enabled disk encryption on your computer with FileVault, the Mac will not be able to read the encrypted system volume until a FileVault-enabled user unlocks the encryption key.
+The computer will start up to a hidden pre-boot volume that shows a FileVault unlock window that looks just like the login window with icons for the enabled users (even if you selected name and password to be shown at the login window).

 One indication that you are at the FileVault unlock screen is a progress bar that appears after you enter your password.
 This progress bar shows the status of decrypting the system volume.